sqlmapproject/sqlmap/Usage.md

-        -t TRAFFICFILE      Log all HTTP traffic into a textual file --batch             Never ask for user input, use the default behaviour --charset=CHARSET   Force character encoding used for data retrieval --check-tor         Check to see if Tor is used properly --crawl=CRAWLDEPTH  Crawl the website starting from the target URL --csv-del=CSVDEL    Delimiting character used in CSV output (default ",") --dbms-cred=DBMS..
+        -t TRAFFICFILE      Log all HTTP traffic into a textual file --batch             Never ask for user input, use the default behaviour --charset=CHARSET   Force character encoding used for data retrieval --crawl=CRAWLDEPTH  Crawl the website starting from the target URL --csv-del=CSVDEL    Delimiting character used in CSV output (default ",") --dbms-cred=DBMS..
 DBMS authentication credentials (user:password)